mshedlosky/School_District_Analysis/README.md

 - The scores by school size were not materially affected.
 - The scores by school type were also not materially affected.

+## Summary
+The 9th grader reading and math grades that were altered had a significant impact on the Thomas High School data.
+The falsified data was a driver behind their high ranking.
+Once the 9th grader scores were eliminated, Thomas High School experienced a dramatic decrease in their overall passing percentages.
+However, the impact to other areas such as school size, school type, and school spending were minimally affected.